fariasmateuss/meme-generator/README.md

 yarn build
 ```

+## Feedback

+If you have any ideas or feedback for this project, please let me know.
+Connect with me on [Twitter](https://twitter.com/fariasmateuss) or [LinkedIn](https://www.linkedin.com/in/fariasmateuss/).

 ## Contributing

-If you liked the project and want to cooperate feel free to fork this repository and send Pull Requests.

-All kinds of contributions are very welcome and appreciated.

-## Contact me

-Connect with me at [LinkedIn](https://www.linkedin.com/in/fariasmateuss/)
+If you found this useful, please help us improve it by contributing.

+See [contributing](/docs/CONTRIBUTING.md) for more details.

 # License